Masoud Barzani: 2017 independence referendum

 On 7 June 2017, Barzani had announced that Kurdistan Region would hold an independence referendum on 25 September 2017.
 On the day following the referendum, 26 September 2017, he announced that the referendum had been a success in seeking independence, and called on neighboring countries to be open to future dialogue.

 The Iraqi government rejected the results of the referendum.
 On 15 October, units of the Iraqi security forces and Popular Mobilization Forces, entered the Kurdish-held city of Kirkuk, forcing a withdrawal of the Peshmerga and prompting similar withdrawals across other contested cities in northern Iraq.

-Following the failure of the referendum and the Peshmerga's territorial losses, Barzani announced on 29 October that he would step down as the President of Kurdistan Region.
+Following the failure of the referendum and the Peshmerga's territorial losses, Barzani announced on 29 October that he would step down as the President of the Kurdistan Region.

+Post-presidency

-He is still the president of the KDP and receives ambassadors.
+Barzani remained the president of the KDP and, as of 2020, was still receiving ambassadors.

+Barzani maintained political engagement with Syrian Kurdish actors throughout the Syrian civil war and its aftermath.
+On 10 December 2019, he received a delegation from the Kurdish National Council in Syria (ENKS) at his headquarters in Erbil and supported dialogue between Syrian Kurdish factions.
+He later met with Syrian Democratic Forces (SDF) commander Mazloum Abdi in January 2025, describing the meeting as historic and calling for Kurdish unity, dialogue, and peaceful solutions for Syrian Kurds.
+In January 2026, Abdi consulted Barzani before announcing the withdrawal of SDF forces from Dayr Hafir and surrounding areas during the Syrian transitional government's offensive in northeastern Syria.
+Abdi subsequently travelled to Erbil with U.S. envoy Tom Barrack to meet Barzani on 17 January 2026.
+A ceasefire agreement between the SDF and Damascus was reached the following day.

 Criticism

 Members of the Barzani family allegedly control a large number of commercial enterprises in Iraqi Kurdistan, with a gross value of several billion dollars, although no evidence of such ownership by Masoud Barzani himself exists.
 While accusations of corruption against both the KDP-Barzanis and the PUK-Talabanis are often levied by both Kurdish sources and international observers such as Michael Rubin, President Barzani on several occasions has denied involvement in any commercial enterprises.

 Insufficient financial transparency in the region serves to both exacerbate the accusations and hamper efforts to find any evidence of malfeasance.
 In July 2010 the opposition paper Rozhnama accused the Barzani-led KDP of pocketing large sums from illegal oil-smuggling.

 In December 2005, Kamal Qadir, a Kurdish legal scholar with Austrian citizenship, was arrested in Iraqi Kurdistan for a series of articles criticizing Barzani's government and family.
 He was charged with defamation and sentenced to thirty years' imprisonment.
 He was released in 2006 following international pressure from Amnesty International, Reporters Without Borders, and the government of Austria.
-In May 2010 the journalist Sardasht Osman was killed after criticising the Barzani family.
+In May 2010, the journalist Sardasht Osman was killed after criticising the Barzani family.

 Barzani's detractors say he is tribal, conservative, and unworldly, often playing traditional tribal roles.
 However, his administration in Erbil successfully built modern transportation infrastructures, attracted foreign business investment, and prioritized education.